 - Bubba Kush

 - Purple Kush.

 Again, though, the name alone won’t be the best indication.
-Varieties are often mislabelled.
-Check the test results instead.
+Varieties are often mislabeled, and it’s always best to check the test results instead of for precise amounts.